vjramirez/PlantUML/README.md

 # PlantUML
-Small example of creating PlantUML code from a Domain Specific Languaje using **Jetbrains MPS**.<br>
+Small example of creating PlantUML code from a Domain Specific Language using **Jetbrains MPS**.<br>
 The [plaintextgen language](https://plugins.jetbrains.com/plugin/8444-com-dslfoundry-plaintextgen) plugin is required.

 Thanks to:<br>